 Zion National Park

-It would be hard to find a place in America that compares with the grandeur and beauty that Zion National Park possesses.
-Here in Southern Utah, where the sky is clear and the landscape is breathtaking, lies an unsurpassed masterpiece of nature.
-Zion National Park is a symphony of dramatic stone pillars, buttes and crevices.
-The vertical topography of Zion National Park seems to reach to the clouds, showcasing some of the worlds highest and most beautiful monoliths.
-Zion National Park is Utah's most visited and spectacular National Park.
-Waterfalls plunge from cliffs, Bighorn Sheep scuttle across slickrock and hikers explore the vast landscape of the park.
+It would be hard to find a place in America that compares with the grandeur that Zion National Park possesses.
+In southern Utah, where the air is clean, and the landscape is absolutely breathtaking, is a masterpiece of nature.
+Zion is a symphony of dramatic stone pillars, buttes and crevices.
+The vertical topography of Zion reaches to the clouds showcasing some of the worlds highest and without a doubt, most magnificent monoliths.
+Zion National Park gets more visitors than any other Utah park.
+Waterfalls plunge from cliffs, bighorn sheep scuttle across slickrock and hikers explore the vast landscape of the terrain.
 Meanwhile, just as it has for millions of years, the Virgin River winds and tumbles over boulders, as it continues to carve Zion Canyon.
-The year-round climate and landscape ranges from typical desert, cactus strewn land to lush gardens and forests.

 |